 We get this question a lot.
 The 4 main reasons are (1) customization, (2) 2 visits to your home with two install technicians (3) common manufacturing hiccups (4) unforeseen problems on top of the chimney once your old chase cover is removed.

-(1) Customization - A Generic chimney cap is mass produced with a material cost of ~1/7th the material cost of a custom made chase cover specifically made for your house.
+(1) Customization – A Generic chimney cap is mass produced with a material cost of ~1/7th the material cost of a custom made chase cover specifically made for your house.
 Chase covers are large and usually individually shipped, increasing their material costs.
-Customers and home inspectors often refer to a chase cover as a "Chimney cap" which is not the case.
+Customers and home inspectors often refer to a chase cover as a “Chimney cap” which is not the case.
 Chase covers are literally the entire top of your chimney and are custom made.
-Our generic chimney caps installed start around $250 and are kept on our trucks to reduce visits and reduce costs to our customers.

 (2) 2 visits, 2 technicians onsite